 Just be sure to grab the right amount so that the ratios match the measurements in the recipe.

-If you do want to switch out some of the ingredients in this coleslaw salad or add a few extra things there’s so many different directions you could go!
+If you do want to switch out some of the ingredients in this coleslaw salad, or add a few extra things there’s so many different directions you could go!

 - Shaved fennel

-- Collard greens or kale
+- Julienned collard greens or kale

-- Any variety of fresh herbs
+- Any variety of fresh herbs (we love love dill in slaws)

 - Toasted seeds or nuts